nikhil27gargeya/nikhil27gargeya.github.io/basics.md

 Reference: an alias variable

 One difference between a pointer and a reference is that a pointer can be reassigned.
 References are aliases and once bound to a variable it cannot be changed to refer to another variable, they can only reassign the value of the existing alias.
+Another difference is that a pointer can pointer to a pointer but a pointer cannot point to a reference.
+Pointer must be dereferenced to be accessed but a reference can be accessed directly.

 Shared Pointer:
 pointer that retains shared ownership of an object through a reference count, used for memory management